-The SALC Program is responsible for quantifying and reporting the greenhouse gas emission reductions resulting from funded projects in accordance with an ARB approved quantification methodology1 and the Funding Guidelines for Administering Agencies.2 GHG emission reductions are quantified from the estimated vehicle miles traveled avoided by protecting agricultural land and limiting opportunities for expansive, vehicle-dependent forms of development.
+The SALC Program is responsible for quantifying and reporting the greenhouse gas emission reductions resulting from funded projects in accordance with an California Air Resources Board (ARB) approved quantification methodology1 and the Funding Guidelines for Administering Agencies.2 GHG emission reductions are quantified from the estimated vehicle miles traveled avoided by protecting agricultural land and limiting opportunities for expansive, vehicle-dependent forms of development.
 All projects are required to show a net decrease in GHG emissions or an avoidance in the growth of GHG emissions as they are implemented.
-The eligibility and selection criteria presented in these Guidelines are designed to prioritize projects that demonstrate the greatest potential for protecting lands most at risk of conversion to other purposes.
+The eligibility and selection criteria presented in these Guidelines are designed to prioritize projects that demonstrate the greatest potential for protecting lands most at risk of conversion concurrent with providing agricultural sustainability, support for consistent land use planning processes, and environmental co-benefits.

-Threshold Criteria - Options to Demonstrate Risk of Conversion for Quantification of GHG Benefits

-The following is a list of agricultural lands considered at risk for purposes of the ARB 2015-16 Quantification

-Methodology for the SALC Program.
+Threshold Criteria - Options to Demonstrate Risk of Conversion for Quantification of GHG Benefits The following is a list of agricultural lands considered at risk for purposes of the ARB 2016-17 Quantification Methodology for the SALC Program.
 In order to ensure that projects will result in GHG benefits, applicants must demonstrate that agricultural lands within the project geographic area3 are at risk of conversion using one of the risk of conversion options (risk options) listed below.
 The risk options categorize the types and land use densities- residential, rural residential, or agricultural-that would be anticipated based on local conditions.
-The density type, in conjunction with project size, will be used to quantify the number of development rights that would be
+The density type, in conjunction with project size, will be used to quantify the number of development rights that would be extinguished by completion of the project.

 These risk options will apply to both Strategy and Outcome Projects and Agricultural Conservation Easement Projects.
-Additional discussion of quantification thresholds is contained in the pertinent section of the 2015-16 Guidelines.
+Additional discussion of quantification thresholds, zoning, and current property configurations as they relate to agricultural conservation easements is contained in Section 3 of these Guidelines.

-Valid options to demonstrate risk of conversion for which residential zoning can be used to calculate the number of extinguished development rights:
+Residential Risk: Valid options to demonstrate risk of conversion for which residential zoning can be used to calculate the number of extinguished development rights: